ruXlab/nexmo-voicemail/post/post.md

 ## In this tutorial

-In this tutorial we build simple voice mail inbox where callers will be asked to leave a voice message which will be emailed to the email using [Nexmo Voice API](https://developer.nexmo.com/api/voice) and Spring Boot.
+In this tutorial we build simple voice mail forwarder where callers asked to leave a voice message which will be sent to the email using [Nexmo Voice API](https://developer.nexmo.com/api/voice).
+Example of outcome:

 ![](./received-email.png)